Royal Canin: Veterinary food

-The company develops several different diet formulas, also for medical prevention and care such as Renal Feline Special for feline urinary, tract health, suitable kibbles for dogs with allergies or digestive disorders.
-Royal Canin also offers food designed for dogs and cats with specific needs: urinary, gastrointestinal, allergies[37], hypoallergenic, dental, prevention of overweight.
+Royal Canin offers food designed for dogs and cats with specific needs: urinary, gastrointestinal, allergies, hypoallergenic, dental, prevention of overweight.

-In 2023, Royal Canin expanded its line of hypoallergenic food and launches Dental Care products, kibbles with a specific texture that help clean teeth.
+In 2023, Royal Canin expanded its line of hypoallergenic food and launched Dental Care products, kibbles with a specific texture that help clean teeth.

 Veterinary products

 Some veterinary foods are available through prescription only.

 Pill Assist is a treat designed to help owners to give medication to their cats by masking tablets and capsules.

 Publications

 In collaboration with experts, Royal Canin led the development of publications such as the Dog's Encyclopedia, the Encyclopedia of Canine Clinical Nutrition, the Royal Canin Cat Encyclopedia, and other books like Nutrition of the pets with support of the French Veterinary Universities.

-Research
+Research and development

-Royal Canin bases the production of its feeds on scientific research and set up its first research center in St-Nolff in 1973; a subsequent research center was established in Missouri in the late 1980s, and a research facility was also opened in Brazil.
+Royal Canin bases the production of its feeds on scientific research and observation set up its first research center in St-Nolff in 1973; a subsequent research center was established in Missouri in the late 1980s, and a research facility was also opened in Brazil.
+Royal Canin has 2 pet centers: one in Aimargues and one in Lewisburg.
 Products are tested non-invasively on a "focus group" of about 500 pets (dogs and cats) selected for the characteristics of their breeds.
 Daniel Cloche was one of the scientists who first worked at the company's French research facility and was described as "one of the pioneers in researching bone–related disorders and diseases among dogs".
 Research indicated bone problems in large dogs could be dietary, so different recipes were developed to specifically address this.
 In 1980, Royal Canin launched a new product called AGR, especially for puppies categorized as large breeds.
 At that time, the company began producing cat foods to suit specific dietary requirements.

-Henri Lagarde was chairman of the company during the 1990s, and drove the implementation of three core policies.
+Henri Lagarde was chairman of the company during the 1990s and drove the implementation of three core policies.
 Firstly, the physiology and biology of pets should be studied to increase the company's knowledge base.
 Secondly, all products had to address specific needs; this was further endorsed by the Research and Development section having mandatory instructions that "no veterinarian or university should be able to refute any of Royal Canin's nutritional arguments".
-Finally, animals and their nutritional requirements were to be treated with "knowledge and respect" rather than being humanised.
+Finally, animals and their nutritional needs were to be approached with "knowledge and respect" rather than being humanized.